 Velvet Ant Wasps in Eastern Tennessee

 Commonly referred to as the red velvet ant or cow killer ant, the velvet ant is actually a solitary wasp.
-Due to its a painful sting, tough outer skeleton, and foul-smelling chemical excretions, it appears that the velvet ant does not have any predators.
+Due to a painful sting, tough outer skeleton, and foul-smelling chemical excretions, it appears that the velvet ant does not have any predators.
 They get their name due to the fuzzy velvet appearance of females, which are wingless and often brightly colored.
 Males cannot sting and are harmless, but the females have an extremely painful sting, as suggested by the name “cow killer” given to some of the larger species.
-Just like the bright colors of a wasp warn predators that it can sting, their bright colors are a warning to predators to stay away.
+Their bright colors are actually a signal warning predators to stay away – just like the bright colors of a wasp warn predators that it can sting.

 Velvet Ant Wasp Habitat

 Although velvet ants are very docile and rarely come into contact with people, the female velvet ant has a very potent and toxic venom.
 A sting generally only occurs if they are accidentally stepped on.
 If a sting does happen, there is the possibility of a severe allergic reaction occurring in some people that will require immediate medical attention.
 Parents should educate their children to not handle them or touch them.
-In any case, it’s always best to contact a wasp control expert when you notice velvet ant wasp problem.
+If you spot a velvet ant wasp, always contact a licensed wasp removal expert for help.

 We'll call you!
 Leave your information below.